vmware-archive/vra-health-samples/template/README.md

-# vra-health-samples
+# vra-health-samples template

 ## Overview
-This contains a collection of Python Wheel Projects that can be executed from the vRealize Health Service.
-Each directory contains a sammple project which can be built and uploaded to the Health Service.
+This contains an empty Python Wheel Project that can be used to create new health check packages which can then be executed from the vRealize Health Service

-## Contents
-template : an empty project which acts a a base for creating new health checks simple-vcenter : a simple project which connects to a vCenter instance.

 ### Prerequisites